schilkp/schilkp.github.io/content/projects/PmodADC/index.md

 When used to convert audio signals they both impart some conversion artifacts and add a very noticeable noise floor, but the audio remains of very acceptable quality.

-As a quick demonstration, below is a video of music coming being recorded by the ADC and played back by the DAC:
+As a quick demonstration, below is a video of music being recorded by the ADC and played back by the DAC:

 {{ youtube(src="https://www.youtube-nocookie.com/embed/QIoPao8BHm0") }}